Colic In Horses

 - Ensure access to fresh drinking water at all times.
 Keeping your horse hydrated is key to avoiding colic.
 Soaking hay and wetting feed will encourage moisture intake and therefore reduce the risk of impaction colic as gut fill is of softer consistency.

-Types of colic & treatment options
+Types of colic in horses & treatment options

 In line with current colic research our vets see an increase in colic episodes amongst horses during the Spring and Autumn months when most management changes occur.
 The majority of colic cases can be managed medically with IV pain relief and intestinal muscle relaxants.
 The use of oral fluids and gentle exercise may also help certain cases, however some cases require more intensive management.